 Conversion tracker can be easily installed through your Google Tag Manager or direct installation of the code on your website or specific landing pages.

 The least it does is collect data about the actions of your visitors such as Sign-ups / registration, Purchases, calls, etc.

 This data is then used by Google Ads to determine which people are more likely to take those actions you need.

 Conversion tracking helps increase your Ads quality score as it contributes to more precise targeting and ultimately higher CTR, lower Avg.
 CPC.

 Cost Per Click Ad Networks

-Cost per click ad networks are Ad networks that use Cost per click also known as CPC.
+Cost-per-click ad networks is Ad networks that use Cost per click also known as CPC.
 We discussed a lot about CPC Ad networks but need to also discuss Ad Networks that use CPC as a pricing model.

 This is simply why this post is mostly focused on discussing Google CPC advertising.
-Our Ad network AdsTargets a similar Ad network features like Google Ads.
+Our Ad network AdsTargets a similar Ad network features to Google Ads.

 Cost per click advertising will continue to evolve while positively and negatively affecting online advertisers.
 For those who are able to adapt will reap the benefits of CPC advertising while the ones that ignore it will face the consequences.

 This post will be updated from time to time and we would like to know from you what you think about the post and suggest ways to make it better.